metalcarratt/ministry/ls/Leviticus/msg08.md

 2Co 4:11
 > For we who are alive are always being delivered unto death for Jesus’ sake that the life of Jesus also may be manifested in our mortal flesh.

+### being skinned

+Ac 24:5-6a
+> For we have found this man a pest and an agitator of insurrections among all the Jews throughout the inhabited earth... who has also tried to profane the temple.

+2Co 12:16
+> But let it be.
+I did not burden you; but, as some of you say, being crafty, I took you by guile.

+Mt 5:11
+> Blessed are you when they reproach and persecute you, and while speaking lies, say every evil thing against you because of Me.